broken-helix/mildew-detector/README.md

 **Classification**

 *User Stories*
-* As a **client** I can **determine that the Machine Learning Model is accurate to at least 97%** so that **I can be sure the results are accurate**.
+* As a **client** I can
+  **determine that the Machine Learning Model is accurate to at least 97%** so that **I can be sure the results are accurate**.
 * As a **client** I can **upload an image of a cherry tree leaf** so that **I can get an indication of whether it is infected or healthy**.
 * As a **client** I can **download a report** so that **I can view the results outside of the dashboard environment**.

 *Tasks*
 * Build a binary classifier.
 * Validate the accuracy of the model with the validation set.
 * Display the results on the Machine Learning Performance page of the Streamlit dashboard.
 * Use the model to create the Mildew Detector page of the Streamlit dashboard.

 ***

 ### **ML Business Case**

 * An ML model is required to predict if a leaf is infected with Powdery Mildew or not, based on the provided dataset.
 The problem requires a **supervised, 2-class, single-label, classification model**.
 * The ideal outcome is to provide the company with a faster and more reliable detector for Powdery Mildew detection.
 * The model success metrics are an **accuracy of 97% or above** on the test set.
 * The model output is defined as a flag, indicating if the leaf has Powdery Mildew or not and the associated probability of being infected or not.
-The farmers will take a picture of a leaf and upload it to the App.
+  The workers will take a picture of a leaf and upload it to the App.
 * Heuristics: The current detection method is based on a manual inspection.
   Visual collection and inspection is slow and it leaves room to produce inaccurate diagnostics due to human error.
 * The training data to fit the model comes from the leaves database provided by Farmy & Foody company and uploaded on Kaggle.
 This dataset contains 4208 images of cherry leaves.

-***
+## **Model Selection**

+* As set out in the **ML Business Case**, the required model is a **supervised, 2-class, single-label, classification model**.
+* The selected model (v3) was one of three explored with the available data.
+* Each model used a different optimiser:
+  * v1 - adam
+  * v2 - Adadelta
+  * v3 - Adagrad
+* The selected model (v3) was chosen for its accuracy while not overfitting.
+* The models trialed are discussed further in the [Model Selection Readme](MODELSELECTION.md).

 ## **Dashboard Design**